andreamasselot/andreamasselot/README.md

 # Hi there, I'm Andrea 👋

 I'm a young and curious developer.
 I had a 10 weeks training in a coding bootcamp (Le Reacteur).
-I lover to create and I'm always seeking a new challenge.
+I loveto create and I'm always seeking a new challenge.
 Please, browse my repositories ✨